-Standard Precautions in Healthcare Settings
+Standard Precautions for Healthcare Activities

 According to Occupational Exposure to Bloodborne Pathogens (Chapter 296-823 WAC), all human blood and body fluids that could potentially transmit bloodborne pathogen must treated as if known to be infectious for HIV, HBV, and other bloodborne pathogens.
 Standard precautions expands on this principle.

 Standard Precautions are used for all patient care encounters and are based on risk assessment, use of common sense practices, and proper use of personal protective equipment (PPE) to protect health care personnel (HCP) from exposure to infectious disease and prevent transmission between patients.
 Standard Precautions are used whether or not an infectious disease has been identified and are the minimum level of precautions used when providing care.

 - Use of PPE whenever there is expectation of possible exposure